behu-kea/first-semester-java/README.md

+### Bundne forudsætninger

+To attend the exam you must complete three bundne forudsætninger.
+That is 3 parts you have to complete to attend the exam.
+They have to be handed in before the the exam date.

+In this course the bundne forudsætninger will be: **??????**

 ## Exam

 The exam will take place in December todo: exact exam date

 The exam will be a 20 minutes spoken exam.
-You will come into the classroom, pull out a small problem and then solve that problem in Java.
+You will come into the classroom, pick a small problem and then solve that problem in Java.
 The examinators will ask questions regarding the implementation.

 You can read more about the exam in the [studieordning](https://kea.dk/images/DA/Files/Uddannelser/Studieordninger/STO-Datamatiker-2019-december.pdf)